 Preparing Your Child and Yourself for Camp

-Going away to camp for the first (or second or third) time can be both thrilling and terrifying for both children and parents.
-Camp gives children the opportunity to learn and practice vital life skills of independence, resiliency, relationship building, courage, and self-efficiency.
 Camp will provide many opportunities for fun and magic, and also may be challenging at times.
 We will support your children as they face challenges, and we will help them develop the tools and confidence that they need to successfully care for and support themselves on their path to adulthood.

-Talk to your child about what it will be like to be at camp and any fears that they may have.
+Talk to your child about what it will be like to be at camp and about any fears that they may have.
 Let them know that, although you will not be there to help them when they are away, their counselor will provide wonderful support and care for them.
-If you are feeling nervous yourself, please contact us.
-We know how difficult it can be to pass on the care of your children to someone else.
-Please trust that Eagle’s Nest is prepared to nurture and care for your child while they are with us.

 Homesickness

 There’s a good chance that your child will miss home at some point, just as you will probably miss your child.
-Homesickness stems from a break with familiar, loving connections—to home, to family, to pets, to routine, etc. Our best way to handle homesickness is to start building strong new connections with campers right away, so that they feel secure and know that they are not alone.
+Homesickness stems from a break with familiar, loving connections—to home, family, pets, routine, etc. Our best way to handle homesickness is to start building strong new connections with campers right away, so that they feel secure and know that they are not alone.
 We do this in many ways through the many communities that exist at camp.
 We are also very in-tune with spotting and caring for homesickness in a kind and nurturing way.
 If the homesickness is acute and continues for more than a day or two, we will contact you to let you know what is happening and enlist your help with a plan.
-Generally, we will not allow the camper to talk with you, as that isn’t helpful to the camper or the parent/guardian.
+Generally, we will not allow the camper to talk with you as that isn’t helpful to the camper or the parent/guardian.
 If the camper does talk with you, please support them being at camp and do not tell them that you’ll come and get them.
-Please trust that we are caring for and nurturing your child through their homesickness.
-Please also know that your child will face similar discomforts in life, and that this experience will help them learn to be successful and resilient as they meet other challenging situations.

 You can also help by preparing your child to understand what the time period of one to three weeks really means.
 Make a sample session calendar laid out on big paper and “live” that time period before camp.
 Let your child know that you are proud of them for going away.
 Remind them that it’s okay to feel homesick at times, and that their counselor will help them when they miss home.
 Do not tell your child that they may come home if they don’t like camp.
 If you do, it will be very difficult for us to counsel and support them when they are homesick.